delvedor/LightFirewall/README.md

 ## API Reference
 Here is the list of public API's exposed by the Light Firewall module as well as a brief description of their use and how they work.
-All the functions except for LightFirewall, setTime, setAttempts and setShowErrors, return promises.
+All the functions except for LightFirewall, setTime and setAttempts, return promises or callbacks.

+> From LightFirewall 2.2.0, **you can choose** to use the **Promise** or **Callback** implementation.
+> If you want to use the Callback just pass the callback function as parameter, otherwise LightFirewall will automatically run a promise.
+> If you want to use the callback implementation but you have no callbacks, just pass a *noop* function.

 - <a href="#LightFirewall">LightFirewall()</a>
 - <a href="#setTime">.setTime()</a>